Home Sitemap Contact Us

 Frequently Asked Questions

-The City of Stayton is responsible for water valves, water meters and the meter boxes for all residential and businesses.
-The customers are responsible for everything on the backside of the water meters.
+The City of Stayton is responsible for water valves, water meters, and the meter boxes for all residential and businesses.
+Customers are responsible for everything on the backside of water meters.

-Business hours for customer help in turning off a meter is Monday through Friday, 8:00 am – 5:00 pm.
-The emergency meter shut off contact number for outside of business hours is 503-769-3421.
-A fee may be charged to after hour calls and for non-emergency call outs.
+Business hours for customer assistance in turning off a meter is Monday through Friday, 8:00 a.m. to 5:00 p.m.
+If you experience an issue after-hours, please contact our 24-hour non-emergency line at (503) 982-2340.
+Please note a fee may be charged to after-hour calls and for non-emergency callouts.

 On the backside, or the customer side of the meter is a place for a customer shut-off valve.
 Not all meters have a customer side valve.
 It is up to the customer to install a valve if they do not have a valve on the backside side of their meter.
 The city will provide the valve, on request, at no charge to the customer.
 It is the responsibility of the customer to install the valve at their expense.

-Inside the meter box is a meter with a row of numbers.
-A customer is billed for every 1000 gallons used.
-Starting on the left side of the numbers, the first 4 digits is the current reading the City would use for billing.
+• Inside the meter box is a meter with a row of numbers.
+A customer is billed for every 1,000 gallons used.
+Starting on the left side of the numbers, the first four digits is the current reading the City would use for billing.
 These numbers can help you determine if you have a leak from the meter to your home.

 With no water fixtures running, the last digits should not change or a red dial should not move.
 However, if either one of those two things move after a couple of seconds, you may have a leak.
 Generally a running toilet, a dripping faucet or a leaking irrigation valve are the most common issues.